 In 2015, more than 155,000 American workers suffered a back injury on the job.
 Back injuries are among the most common work-related injuries, and they affect employees in a wide variety of fields.
-Whether you sit at a desk all day or if your job requires continuous physical exertion, workers of all kinds have experienced this painful and debilitating type of injury.
+Whether you sit at a desk all day or if your job requires continuous physical exertion, workers of all kinds have experienced this painful and debilitating workers' compensation back injuries.
 Fortunately, the workers’ compensation system does address back injuries, and compensation is available for injured Iowa employees.

 - Poor posture